OCA/stock-logistics-warehouse/stock_inventory_verification_request/readme/DESCRIPTION.rst

-Adds the capability to request a Slot Verification when an inventory is 'Pending to Approve'.
+Adds the capability to request a Slot Verification when an inventory is 'Pending to Approve' or create one at will when a potential issue with a specific location is found.
 When asked from an inventory adjustment, which have discrepancies over the threshold for the location, a Slot Verification Request will be created for each line that exceed the maximum discrepancy allowed.